BOYS NATIONAL HEAD COACH & TECHNICAL DIRECTOR

 Mahlon Bender was a standout 6'7 middle hitter men's volleyball player at Juniata College.
 During his senior year he appeared in 32 matches, recorded 176 kills, and had a career high of 90 total blocks.
 During his junior year, he played in 32 matches and ended the season with 190 kills, a .368 hitting percentage, and 83 total blocks.
 He attended Central Dauphin High School and is from Harrisburg, PA.

-Karlee Vaillant was born and raised in Annapolis Maryland.
-She graduated from Broadneck Senior High School in 2012 where she started her volleyball career under the coaching of Tim Stubbs and Scott Graf.
-She was a member of the State Championship Team in 2009 and received the Anne Arundel County Honorable Mention award.
+Karlee Vaillant was born and raised in Annapolis, Maryland.
+Coach Vaillant attended Broadneck High School where she began her volleyball career.
+She helped bring home a Maryland State Championship and receive Anne Arundel County accolades during her tenure.

-Coach Vaillant graduated from St Mary's College of Maryland in 2016 with a Bachelors in Psychology.
-She was a 4 year starting middle blocker where she ended her career fourth in the CAC with 0.86 blocks per set, and led the Seahawks in solo blocks, block assists, and total blocks.
+Coach Vaillant continued her volleyball career at St Mary's College of Maryland competing in the Capital Athletic Conference (CAC) and earning a Bachelors Degree in Psychology.
+She was a four year starting middle blocker for the Seahawks where she ended her career fourth in the CAC with 0.86 blocks per set, and led the Seahawks in solo blocks, block assists, and total blocks.
 She was third on the team with a .213 hitting percentage and fourth in kills.

 Cyndi resides in Edgewater, MD with her husband and two children, Katie and Jack, whom both played volleyball at Spalding and at the club level.
 Her son, Jack, currently plays on the Annapolis Volleyball Club 17U Team.